 Is It Worth It?

 Overall, I’d say the Bushnell Neo Ion 2 is a decent GPS watch, but in my opinion, there are better ones out there.
 If you’re set on getting a Bushnell product then it should do a pretty good job for you.
 All I’m trying to say is that there are watches in the same price range that perform a bit better.
-Check the price on Amazon.
+No products found..